javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 # Numbers

-All numbers in JavaScript are stored in 64-bit format [IEEE-754](http://en.wikipedia.org/wiki/IEEE_754-1985), also known as "double precision".
+All numbers in JavaScript are stored in 64-bit format [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754-2008_revision), also known as "double precision floating point numbers".

 Let's recap and expand upon what we currently know about them.